Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will meet Matt Olson and the Atlanta Braves on Friday at Tropicana Field, at 6:40 PM ET.
+Wander Franco and the Tampa Bay Rays face Matt Olson and the Atlanta Braves at Tropicana Field on Sunday.
+First pitch is at 1:40 PM ET.

-The Rays are favored in this one, at -110, while the underdog Braves have -110 odds to play spoiler.
-An 8.5-run total is set for the game.
+The favored Rays have -130 moneyline odds to win against the underdog Braves, who are listed at +110.
+An 8.5-run total has been set in this contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.